• Skip to primary navigation

 Pressure Cooker Instructions

-• Start by cutting your chuck roast into large bite size pieces. about 2 inch pieces. heat your instant pot on saute setting.
-In olive oil sear your beef on sides.
+• Start by cutting your chuck roast into large bite size pieces (about 2 inches).
+Season with salt and pepper.
+Heat olive oil in your instant pot on saute setting.
+Sear beef on all sides.
 Do not cook through.
-Season with salt and pepper.

 • Add in onion, garlic and herbs.
 Saute for a few minutes to soften onions.
 Using your red wine vinegar deglaze the pan while still hot by pouring in and scraping the bottom.